TWUOnline/ldrs591/_pages/unit-7-assessment.md

 <ol>
  	<li>Can you discuss how mixed-methods research can help advance leadership research?</li>
  	<li>Can you evaluate the quality of mixed methods research report on servant leadership?</li>
- 	<li>Can you conduct a mixed-methods interview on servant leadership?</li>
+ 	<li>Can you discuss how a mixed-methods approach can be applied to the study of servant leadership?</li>
 </ol>
 Feel free to review topics more in depth or continue on to the next unit.
 <h3></h3>